Mayhem, mischief and Masi: Abu Dhabi, one year on

 Verstappen surges across the chequered flag, while Hamilton has already slowed in an absolute state of shock.

 Croft: “Mercedes not happy.
 Red Bull will be delighted.
-They have shared a brilliant Championship battle… but the Championship can only be won by one.
+They have shared a brilliant championship battle… but the championship can only be won by one.

 “And it’s going Dutch in 2021!
 Max Verstappen, for the first time ever, is champion of the world!”